-Prior work has explored different reasons behind why an algorithm might plateau.
-One explanation, for instance, is plasticity loss or the primacy bias, where the network accumulates pathologies during training that hinder the optimization process~\citep{nikishin2022primacy,lyle2022understanding,lyle2024disentangling}.
-Another set of results focuses on insufficient exploration~\citep{thrun1992efficient,bellemare2016unifying,kuttler2020Nethack,ecoffet2021first,taiga2021bonus}, e.g., due to the agent collapsing to a near deterministic policy too early.
-While this may be a problem in certain settings, plateaus still happen in dense reward environments which do not pose hard exploration challenges~\citep{engstrom2020implementation,andrychowicz2020matters}.
-We take a different perspective in this work, one inspired by the empirical similarities between plateaus in RL and stochastic optimization as well as PPO's roots in proximal gradient methods.
-In particular, we abstract away the inner neural network optimization process and focus only on the outer loop, conceptually modeling it as standard stochastic optimization.
-In this model, the step size represents how much the policy changes between update iterations, whereas the update noise represents how well minimizing the loss on a sampled batch of trajectories corresponds to maximizing the true objective.
-By viewing PPO in this way, it becomes clear that it is vulnerable to the same plateaus as stochastic gradient descent when the outer step size is too large relative to the update noise level.
-This insight reveals two primary levers for addressing these plateaus: we can either reduce the step size through increased regularization or decrease the noise by collecting more data per update iteration.
+\looseness=-1 We take a different perspective, one inspired by PPO's roots in proximal gradient methods and the empirical similarities between plateaus in RL and stochastic optimisation.
+In particular, we abstract away the inner neural network optimisation process and focus only on the outer loop, conceptually modelling it as standard stochastic optimisation.
+In this model, the \textit{step size} represents how much the policy changes between update iterations, whereas the \textit{update noise} represents how well minimising the loss on a sampled batch of trajectories corresponds to maximising the true objective.
+It now becomes clear that PPO is vulnerable to plateaus when the outer step size is too large relative to the update noise level; much like in SGD, this prevents convergence by causing the policy to thrash around a local optimum.
+Crucially, such a mechanism suggests that these plateaus are caused not by the policy changing slowly, but by it changing too much between update iterations.
+There are therefore two primary levers to address these plateaus: we can either reduce the step size through increased regularisation towards the behaviour policy or decrease the noise by collecting more data per update.